AdaCore/gnatstudio/docs/release_notes/gui_changes.rst

 ("...") when the window is too small to accomodate the whole text.
 The size of notebook tabs is also limited so that we do not end up with a single tab using most of the notebook widths, thus hidding the others.
-This behavior is controlled by a new preference `Window/Homogeneous Tabs`.
+This behavior is controlled by a new preference :menuselection:`Window-->Homogeneous Tabs`.

 .. figure:: homogeneous_tabs.png
    :scale: 100%